-Typically this activity is for babies who start sitting up or try to reach for the objects when start crawling.
-You can use this activity to promote the hand and legs muscle movement and strengthen the strong grasp or baby’s pincer movement.
+Typically, this activity is for babies who start sitting up or try to reach for the objects when crawling.
+You can use this activity to promote hands and legs muscle movement and strengthen the strong grasp or baby’s pincer movement.

 6. Reaching for toys activity

 Playmats are the best place to practice this activity.
-Have the baby lay down on the tummy and place baby toys around that the baby is familiar with like a pacifier, a lovey and move it by bringing it to the baby’s attention.
+Have the baby lay down on the tummy and place around toys that the baby is familiar with, like a pacifier, a lovey, and move them by bringing them to the baby’s attention.

-Now gradually move toys a little farther that may encourage the baby to try reaching for the toys.
+Now gradually move the toys a little farther, which may encourage the baby to try reaching for them.